Rambabu-kumar/PYTHON-BY-RAMBABU/README.md

   <br>

-⭐3<br>
-#WAP TO CHEACK GIVEN NO IS POSITIVE NEGATIVE OR ZERO
+# ⭐3		WAP TO CHEACK GIVEN NO IS POSITIVE NEGATIVE OR ZERO
 n=int(input("Enter any no =\t"));
 if n>0 :
 	print("This no is positive ");